 When Don Simpson found himself with a flat tire on his RV in the proverbial middle of nowhere, he knew there had to be a better response to such an inevitable breakdown.

-Big recreational vehicles almost never come with a spare wheel and tire, so when one of those rubber monsters gets a flat or has a blowout, you’re stuck until roadside assistance can arrive.
+Large recreational vehicles almost never come with a spare wheel and tires, so when one of those rubber monsters gets a flat or has a blowout, drivers are stuck until roadside assistance can arrive.

-“I just decided this isn’t going to happen again,” Simpson recalls of that inconvenient flat.
-“I made my first (carrier), and Doug Collins did a lot of the work on it for me as far as the engineering.
+“I just decided this isn’t going to happen again,” Simpson recalled of that inconvenient flat.
+“I made my first (carrier), and Doug Collins did a lot of the work on it for me as far as the engineering.”

 “Doug helped me and I made a batch of units by a company that Doug had recommended.
 I took them to an RV show in Arizona — a 10-day sales event — and we sold every one we had.”

-While his idea has found an eager RV community ready to embrace it, Simpson says he owes Collins and Avid a big thank-you for helping him get the Spare Tire Carrier onto the market.
+While his idea has found an eager RV community ready to embrace it, Simpson said he owes Collins and Avid a big thank you for helping him get his spare tire carrier onto the market.

 “Without the help of Doug Collins and Avid, I don’t think I could have been able to go any further because there’s just so much I didn’t know.
 If you don’t have the right people helping you, you can get in a bind in a hurry.
 I can’t recommend them enough.
 They’re a great company.”